Victorian Railways Z type carriage: Carriage sets

 Operation of fixed carriage sets was not introduced until 1981, with the New Deal reforms of passenger rail operations and the introduction of the N type carriages.
 Most of the Z cars was placed into sets made up of an ACZ carriage, BRS snack car carriage, and between one and three other BS and BZ carriages.

 7BZ was the first to be renumbered to the new scheme, becoming BZ270 on 21 November 1983.
 2VBK was similarly renumbered to VBK260 on 20 December 1983, and 3VBK to VBK261 on 5 April 1984.

 In 1984-5 the eight AZ cars had conductor compartments added, and were reclassed as ACZ 251-258, followed by ACZ260 and 262 ex VBK cars 2 and 4 in 1986.
 1990-1991 saw the three remaining VBK cars transferred to broad gauge, as ACZ259 (ex VBK259), ACZ261 (ex VBK261) and AZ263 (ex VBK263); the latter was converted to ACZ within a year.

 Other cars were simply recoded, with VAM1 moving to broad gauge and being reclassed SZ287, while the seven broad gauge and six standard gauge economy carriages were renumbered 264-276 ex 1BZ-7BZ, VFK1-VFK6.

 In the early 1990s the six VFK cars were returned to broad gauge and refitted internally with a better type of seating, being coded BZS to differentiate them from the existing BZ class.
 This was around the time the Riverina XPT was extended to Melbourne.

-From 1993 some of the Z sets were broken up as the Sprinter railcars arrived, with only two five-car sets remaining: VZ1 and VZ2.
+From 1993 the Z sets were broken up as the Sprinter railcars arrived, and by mid-1995 all the S type carriages had been withdrawn leaving one Z set (essentially a random assortment of whatever was available) on South Geelong services, and a handful of Z cars (BZ, BZS and BZN codes) attached to N sets.
+Later, two five-car sets were formed, coded VZ1 and VZ2.
 The loose cars were utilised as additional cars in the N type sets, with the last Z set being broken up in 2006.
 A number of loose ACZ / BCZ carriages remain, that can be attached to N type sets.